What are Credit Card Finance Charges?

 And I don’t want to over complicate this subject, so I’m keeping it simple.

-Assuming you were paying $66 a month in finance charges, you’d be paying roughly $800 annually (using simple math).
+But assuming you were paying $66 a month in finance charges, you’d be paying roughly $800 annually (using simple math).
+That’s certainly expensive.

-To avoid all those finance charges, you could execute a 12-month 0% APR balance transfer and pay no finance charges for a year.
+To avoid all those finance charges, you could easily execute a 12-month 0% APR balance transfer and pay NO finance charges for a year.

-You’d save $800 over the first year and probably pay down your credit card balance in the process.
+You’d save $800 over the first year and probably pay down your credit card balance in the process because every dollar of every payment would go toward the balance, not a mix of interest and your principal balance.

-Some balance transfer drawbacks include potential credit score dings and balance transfer fees, which vary among card issuers.
+Keep in mind that there are some balance transfer drawbacks, including potential credit score dings and balance transfer fees, which vary among card issuers.

-But the value of credit card balance transfers is pretty obvious, especially if you’re currently carrying high APR balances.
+But the value of credit card balance transfers is pretty obvious, especially if you’re currently carrying high-APR credit card balances.

 The next logical question: Is a balance transfer a good idea?